Safety Policy Files

 dependency-vulnerabilities

-: enabled/disabledenabled
+: enabled/disabled

-: true/falsefail-on-any-of
+: true/false

 : A list of CVSS severity values, options include: critical, high, medium, low, and unknown.
-Any vulnerabilities Safety CLI reports on that match these CVSS severity labels will result in a failing exit code.exploitability
+Any vulnerabilities Safety CLI reports on that match these CVSS severity labels will result in a failing exit code.

 : A list of exploitability labels which should result in a failing exit code.
 This is a stub for the upcoming vulnerability EPSS score filtering feature.